 Trace and Customize Training Runs

-Capture additional metrics, parameters, and tags against run_id under a particular experiment before saving the model.
+Capture additional metrics, parameters, and tags for an experiment (identified by run_id ) before saving the model.

 Note

-• Following utlities are subject to local storage which facts client uses as an intermediary step.
-In case when using Watson Studio notebook environment, reloading notebooks sessions might cause exceptions to local storage thus these utilities will not function as expected but it does not impact results saved to factsheet and users would be able to see results through factsheet UI.
+• The following utilities are subject to local storage which the facts client uses as an intermediary step.
+When using a Watson Studio notebook environment, reloading notebooks sessions might cause exceptions to local storage.
+In such cases, the utilities might not function as expected, but the exceptions do not impact the results saved to factsheet.
+Users will still be able to see results through Factsheets UI.

 Experiments